Consumer

-Learn About Consumer Issues After Wildfires
+Learn About Consumer Issues After Disasters

 Learn about common consumer issues that happen after a disaster.

-• Price Gouging
+Price Gouging

-Current Price Gouging Protections:
+Current Price Gouging Protections

 Penal Code Section 396, prohibits raising the price of many consumer goods and services by more than 10% after an emergency has been declared.

-Price Gauging FAQs
+Price Gouging FAQs

 What is price gouging?